Emily L. Gillespie

-Andrew is a Marshall undergrad and Yeager Scholar who began working in the lab during his first semester of college (Fall 2012).
-He is managing his own project studying the evolutionary relationships among the Labrador teas (Rhododendron Subsection Ledum).
-Andrew has generated a five-gene data set, culminating in his Capstone and Yeager projects during Spring 2015.
+Andrew was a Marshall undergrad and Yeager Scholar who began working in the lab during his first semester of college (Fall 2012).
+He managed his own project studying the evolutionary relationships among the Labrador teas (Rhododendron Subsection Ledum).
+Andrew has now published that paper in the Journal of the Botanical Research Institute of Texas.

-KT is an M.A. student finishing up in May, 2015.
-She has taken a variety of courses at Marshall, ranging from plant taxonomy to museum studies.
+KT was an M.A. student who took a variety of courses at Marshall, ranging from plant taxonomy to museum studies.
 She's now a lab technician in northern Virginia.